-In addition to recitals and concerts, Kimbrough Concert Hall is the meeting place for History of Jazz (MUS 362), History of Rock and Roll (MUS 262), and Music Convocation.
+In addition to recitals and concerts, Kimbrough Concert Hall is the meeting place for History of Rock and Roll (MUS 262), and Music Convocation.

 Bryan Hall Theatre is located in Bryan Hall, home of the clock tower.
 The second building on the WSC campus, this 778-seat vaudeville style house maintains its original design layout.
 A pit filler is in place during most of the academic year to accommodate large ensemble performances.
 Housed inside the theatre is a Maas-Rowe Carillon that controls the bells that ring from the clock tower and a Schantz, 44-rank pipe organ (installed 1976).

 Since 2008, these facilities have been assigned to and are used only for School of Music curricular and research activities.